Italian Greyhound Grooming Guide

 Italian Greyhounds have minimal shedding and require occasional brushing.
 While Italian Greyhounds shed very little, regular grooming is still important for skin health and early detection of lumps or skin issues.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound has specific care needs shaped by its genetics and build.
 The Italian Greyhound has characteristics that distinguish it within its breed group — understanding these specifics guides better care decisions.

 Breed-Specific Health Profile: Research identifies dental disease, leg fractures, epilepsy as conditions with higher prevalence in Italian Greyhounds.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Italian Greyhound's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Italian Greyhound.

 Brushing & Coat Care